smart-test-ti/SoloX/README.md

 ## 🔥Features

 * **No ROOT/Jailbreak:** No need of Root for Android devices, Jailbreak for iOS devices.
 Efficiently solving the test and analysis challenges in Android & iOS performance.
-* **Data Integrality:** We provide the data about Screenshot, CPU, GPU, Memory, Battery, Network,FPS, Jank, etc., which you may easy to get.
+* **Data Integrality:** We provide the data about CPU, GPU, Memory, Battery, Network,FPS, Jank, etc., which you may easy to get.
 * **Beautiful Report:** A beautiful and detailed report analysis, where to store, visualize, edit, manage, and download all the test cases collected with SoloX no matter where you are or when is it.
 * **Useful Monitoring Settings:** Support setting alarm values, collecting duration, and accessing mobile devices on other PC machines during the monitoring process.
 * **PK Model:** Supports simultaneous comparative testing of two mobile devices.